Period-doubling bifurcation: Logistic map

 In the interval where the period is $2^n$ for some positive integer $n$, not all the points actually have period $2^n$.
 These are single points, rather than intervals.
 These points are said to be in unstable orbits, since nearby points do not approach the same orbit as them.

-quadratic map

-Real version of complex quadratic map is related with real slice of the Mandelbrot set.

 Kuramoto–Sivashinsky equation

 The Kuramoto–Sivashinsky equation is an example of a spatiotemporally continuous dynamical system that exhibits period doubling.
 It is one of the most well-studied nonlinear partial differential equations, originally introduced as a model of flame front propagation.